justicedundas/research-python/README.md

  * ./utils/exchanges contains IPython file for downloading all global exchanges
  * Config file for csv processing and storing
  * Country ISO constants
- * Yfinance all equity screeners json
+ * Yfinance all equity screeners object
  * Script to download and store all geographic data

 **DON'T** use the tools to advise trading, purpose is to provide quick data for testing other modules